 The telecom industry has evolved over the past 125 years, and so have we.
-This year, we decided it was time for our brand to do the same.
+In 2020, we decided it was time for our brand to do the same.

 April 30, Blue Earth, MN - BEVCOMM, Blue Earth-based Telecommunication Company, announced today that they have acquired ownership of Lonsdale Telephone Company in Lonsdale, MN.

 Existing employees of Lonsdale Telephone Company will become employees of BEVCOMM and will continue to manage the day-to-day office functions.

 Both Lonsdale Telephone Company and BEVCOMM are family-owned companies.
 BEVCOMM Chief Executive Officer Bill Eckles stated, “We are excited about the acquisition of Lonsdale Telephone Company.
 Lonsdale is geographically located in perfect proximity to our existing New Prague and Morristown exchanges making this a natural fit.
 We are looking forward to new opportunities which will be possible with the combined resources of both companies.
 We consider it a privilege to have the opportunity to serve the Lonsdale community.”

 BLUE EARTH, MN -- The novel coronavirus, COVID-19, continues to spread across the country, prompting thousands of American businesses and schools to move to remote work and online instruction.

 Turning online for work and education may cause stress for local families living without high speed broadband in their homes.

 To support customers working from home, as well as school staff and students taking part in eLearning programs, BEVCOMM is offering: